HomeResource Hub

 Pharmacy & Pharmaceutical Careers

 Your pharmacy can have a huge impact on your health and well-being.
-Pharmacists make sure your medications are used safely and effectively, and are the experts in medication management and patient education.
+Pharmacists make sure your medications are used safely and effectively so you don't have any unintended side effects that could be dangerous to your health.
 This is why they’re among the highest paid in this area.

-We interviewed 2 pharmacists that make $110,000 a year, one who works in retail and the other that works in a hospital.
+We interviewed 2 pharmacists in the video below that make $110,000 a year, one who works in retail and the other that works in a hospital.
 There are also other roles in this area, like pharmacy technicians, pharmaceutical sales representatives, and clinical pharmacologists.

 ?